sandromancuso/trip-service-kata/abap/ABAP-OO/README.md

-Here you will find this kata in complete ABAP OO Style Check it out with abapGit
+Here you will find this kata in complete ABAP OO Style.

+Check it out with abapGit